avajs/ava/readme.md

 <img src="media/tap-output.png" width="398">

+Please note that the TAP reporter is unavailable when using [watch mode](#watch-it).

 ### Clean stack traces

 AVA automatically removes unrelated lines in stack traces, allowing you to find the source of an error much faster.